 Top Video Conferencing for Digital Nomads, Expats and Working Remotely

 If there’s one thing that expats excel at, it’s keeping in touch.
-No matter where they are in the world, expats always seem able to rustle up a WiFi connection and find the bandwidth necessary to keep in touch with friends and family and maintain a close connection with colleagues and collaborators.
+No matter where they are in the world, expats always seem able to rustle up a WiFi connection and find the bandwidth necessary to keep in touch with friends and family and maintain a close connection with colleagues and collaborators, from their apartment, a coffee shop or co-working space.
 Those video conferencing tools are now more important than ever before in the wake of the COVID-19 public health crisis.
 Suddenly millions of businesses are working remotely and foreigners living overseas desperately want to see their family members.
 These are five of the most popular video conferencing options, complete with pros and cons and favorite features, to consider when planning how to keep in touch.

 Designed for hosting webinars, teaching online courses, and conducting online training, the already-popular Zoom has gained even more fans and followers.
 During the COVID-19 public health crisis entrepreneurs are connecting to teach online seminars, art classes, and even exercise videos.
 Zoom is one of the best video conferencing tools as it offers easy online connections that integrate video conferencing, online meetings, group messages, and more.
 The program is built to host meetings that can have up to 100 interactive video participants and 10,000 view-only attendees.
 This is becoming a popular choice for online conferences, virtual classes, and volunteer organizations.